wagtail/wagtail/docs/topics/search/searching.md

 ### Custom ordering

-By default, search results are ordered by relevance, if the backend supports it.
+By default, search results are ordered by relevance if the backend supports it.
 To preserve the QuerySet's existing ordering, the `order_by_relevance` keyword argument needs to be set to `False` on the `search()` method.

 For example: